aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 ---

-I have recently been playing with [chromedp](https://github.com/chromedp/chromedp) in order to programmatically control a Chromium browser to scrape some information.
-I have some memories from implementing a similar task in Node.js, and I was pleased to leverage a strongly typed language for the job.
+I have recently been playing with [chromedp](https://github.com/chromedp/chromedp).
+Chromedp is a Go library that enables you to programmatically control a Chromium browser.
+This can be using for different tasks: from testing to scraping.
+I have some memories from implementing a similar program in Node.js, and I was pleased to leverage a strongly typed language for the job.

-_TLDR: if you are looking for the solution, look for the last code snippet at the end of the post._

 I was able to quickly start experimenting by following the [examples](https://github.com/chromedp/examples) and browsing the